Healthy Homes Assessment Oriental Bay

 What We Do

-As building inspectors, we handle all components that come with specialist house examinations.
-We are there to make sure that you make the correct choice when it comes to buying your next home.
+As building inspectors we handle all components associated with expert home inspections.
+We’re there to make sure that you make the correct decision when purchasing your next property.

-We take your investment seriously and conduct detailed examinations to make sure that you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the fun parts of purchasing or owning a home.
+We value your money, and undertake detailed checks to ensure you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the fun parts of owning or purchasing the house.

-We offer a wide range of services to make sure that you are fully aware of the state of any property you may be contemplating buying or selling in addition to other services.
+We specialise in a range of solutions to ensure that you are fully informed of the condition of any property you could be thinking of buying or selling as well as additional services.

 Have Peace of Mind - Get in Touch